 Key findings identified from the MasterCard Retail Social Listening Study include:

 - Demand for increased acceptance: After rewards and benefits, consumer discussion of which retailers do and do not accept newer forms of payment was the second most discussed topic according to the study (21% share of coverage of the six aspects measured).
-Consumers discussed extensively their desire for retailers to integrate new payment systems, with conversations about fashion being most prominent in terms of sector.
-Fashion focussed shoppers were the most keen to shout about retailers who accept new methods of payment, such as contactless acceptance and mobile payment capabilities.
+Consumers discussed extensively their desire for retailers to integrate new payment systems, with conversations about fashion being most prominent in terms of the sector.
+Fashion-focused shoppers were the keenest to shout about retailers who accept new methods of payment, such as contactless acceptance and mobile payment capabilities.

 In addition, Twitter was highlighted as the most frequently used social media platform globally when it came to online conversations about retail and shopping.

 Carlos Menendez, Executive Director for International Markets at MasterCard said; “The wave of social engagement we see every time new payment innovations are rolled out truly reflects the demand and desire for new and more convenient ways to pay.
 It also shows that payments have really moved into the heart of the shopping experience – causing frustration when not accepted and engagement when fast, easy and personal.”

 More Posts That May Interest You